ranikh26/Slack-Research-Code-Appendix/README.md

 This repository contains the code appendix for a research paper analyzing how digital interactions reorganize work during organizational growth.
 The study explores changes in member interactions as a tech company rapidly scales, as seen through Slack use (692K+ messages, 438+ employees, 2018–2022).

+## Accessing the notebooks
+Download the repository as a zip folder by clicking on green code button and then Download ZIP

 ## Notebooks

 ### Descriptives.html